-Dan's replacement as editor, Tina Berke, not only kept Andy on as a regular, but unleashed her beguiling charm on him, leaving him no choice but to fall helplessly in love with her (a condition that persists to this day).
+Dan's replacement as editor, Tina Berke, not only kept Andy on as a regular, but unleashed her beguiling charm on him, leaving him no choice but to fall helplessly in love with her.
 When she left to become editor at SuperComputer Review, Andy was tabbed as her replacement.
 (You can find the whole history of ComputorEdge editors in my column on "The former editors' club.")

 Taking pity on my young family's financial dependence on my unfortunate choice of journalism as a career, Andy added me to the regular pool of ComputorEdge contributors in the early '90s.
 I wrote stories on all kinds of issues, and was still calling local BBSs was an early e-mail addict before most folks knew what e-mail was.

 So when Andy wrote "Windows for Dummies," and soon joined Gookin on the best-sellers lists, his replacement, Leah Steward, probably had some kind of misinformed impression that I knew something about something.
 She was, quite sadly, wrong, but nonetheless asked me to take over the Online San Diego column when the infinitely more knowledgeable Ron Dippold decided to do something more rewarding with his time.
 (The entire history of the Online San Diego/Hot on the Web column can be found in my January 23 1998 column.)